rpicard/explore-flask/3-environment.md

 { WARNING: Take care not to enable debug mode in production.
 The interactive console enables arbitrary code execution and would be a massive security vulnerability if it was left on in the live site. }

+{ SEE MORE:
+- Take a look at the quick start section on debug mode: http://flask.pocoo.org/docs/quickstart/#debug-mode
+- There is some good information on handling errors, logging and working with other debuggers here: flask.pocoo.org/docs/errorhandling }

 ### Flask-DebugToolbar

+Flask-DebugToolbar is another great tool for debugging problems with your application.
+In debug mode, it overlays a side-bar onto every page in your application.
+The side bar gives you debug information about SQL queries, logging, versions, templates, configuration and other fun stuff.

 ## Summary